Teyras/MT/text/chapters/240_scheduling_evaluation.md

 The delays between jobs are sampled from an exponential distribution with a mean that varies with the workload types (although 100ms is a common value), which is a common assumption when modelling queueing scenarios.
+For some workloads, the mean delay was used to adjust the intensity of incoming jobs and thus help realize the scenario tested by the workload (e.g., fully saturating a particular group of workers).

-![A breakdown of job processing times divided by runtime environments
+![A breakdown of job processing times from ReCodEx divided by runtime environments
 \label{processing-time-histograms}](img/lb/processing-times-histograms.tex)

 #### Common and Parallel Jobs

-The common and parallel workload, which is denoted as `common+para_small` and `common+para_large` in measurement scripts and results, contains jobs of the `common_medium` and `parallel` types in a 3:1 ratio.
+The common and parallel workload, which is denoted as `common+para_small` and `common+para_large` in measurement scripts and results, contains jobs of the `common_medium` and `parallel` types in a 3:1 ratio (so that the makespans are similar on the common and parallel worker groups).
 In the small variant, there are 1000 jobs executed on 10 workers capable of processing the `common_medium` type and 1 worker capable of processing the `parallel` type.

-In the large variant, there are 4000 job executed on four parallel workers and 40 common workers.
+In the large variant, there are 4000 jobs executed on four parallel workers and 40 common workers.
 Both variants have a mean delay of 100ms.
 The purpose of the workload is to show how queue managers handle job types with disjoint processing sets.